jlivingood/Broadband-Labels/File-Name-Format.md

 [ISSUE: Alternatively, have a national registry of tiers with each unique ID being nationally unqiue]

 ## Advertised speeds:
 Variable length numeric field, in Mbps without commas between thousands.
-So 800 Mbps is 800, and 1.2 Gbps is 1200.
+So 800 Mbps is 800, and 1.2 Gbps is 1200. \
+If the speed is UNDER 1 Mbps, then just mark this field as 1 to represent 1 or fewer Mbps.

 ## Access Technology Type Table
 0000 - DSL \